top of page

 Pic Credit (draxe.com)

 Did you know that the lining of your intestines is only one cell thick in many places but its surface area is the size of a tennis court!!!
+(3)

+In pathological conditions, the permeability of the epithelial lining may be compromised allowing the passage of toxins, antigens, and bacteria in the lumen to enter the bloodstream creating a ‘leaky gut.’"
 (2)

-Frontiers of Immunology report describe Leaky gut as "The intestinal epithelial lining, together with factors secreted from it, forms a barrier that separates the host from the environment.
-In pathologic conditions, the permeability of the epithelial lining may be compromised allowing the passage of toxins, antigens, and bacteria in the lumen to enter the bloodstream creating a ‘leaky gut.’"
-(3)

-So what causes the gut lining to become weakened so that the proteins, bacteria and lipopolysaccharides can get through into the bloodstream?
+So what causes the gut lining to become weakened so that the proteins, bacteria and lipopolysaccharides (LPS) can get through into the bloodstream?

-The main disruptors are:
+The main disruptor's are:

 1. Broad spectrum anti-biotics.